matt-harvey/swx/README.rst

     swx s

 If you pass the ``-r`` option to ``swx switch``, then the activity argument will be treated as a regular expression (of the POSIX extended variety), rather than an exact activity name.
 A switch will then be recorded to the most recently active activity the name of which matches that regular expression.
 This can save a fair bit of typing when switching back to a recently used activity.
+For example, suppose you are currently working on "emails customer-service", and the activity before that was "emails admin", and the one before that was "emails suppliers".
+Then you could switch back to "emails suppliers" simply by typing ``swx s -r sup``.

 After switching to an activity, ``swx`` always displays a message confirming the full name of the activity switched to—or confirming that activity has ceased,